A practical guide to the Freshdesk API v2

 Expert Verified

 This guide is for the decision-makers, not the developers.
-We’re going to skip the dense code and focus on what you can actually get done with the API, what you need to get started, and the common headaches you might run into.
-We'll also look at a much quicker path to get the same powerful results without needing a developer on standby.
+We’re going to skip the dense code and focus on what you can actually get done with the API, what you need to get started, and some important details to keep in mind.
+We'll also look at a quick path to get powerful results by using complementary tools that work right within the Freshdesk ecosystem.

 What is the Freshdesk API v2?

 Think of an API (Application Programming Interface) as a universal translator that lets different software programs chat with each other.
 The Freshdesk API v2 is a specific set of rules that allows other apps to securely interact with your Freshdesk data.
-It’s the latest version, built on a standard called REST, which just means it's reliable and most developers already know how to work with it.
+It’s a modern, reliable version built on a standard called REST, which means most developers already know how to work with it.

-Basically, it lets you or your team write scripts that perform actions you’d normally have to do by hand inside Freshdesk.
+Basically, it lets you or your team write scripts that perform actions automatically inside Freshdesk.
 These actions are done over the web using a few basic commands:

 • GET: To pull information (like looking up a ticket's details).